 - The region has been well explored using geological, geochemical and geophysical methods.

 - Advanced exploration has continued in the region over the past 50 years.
 Relationships between Stillwater and the local communities are good and this provides an excellent platform for evaluating the perception and reaction of the local authorities, landowners, First Nation peoples and the general public to the passive seismic technique.

 - Tests of the surface-wave passive seismic method, carried out in 201, provided valuable background data.

-Kallak Iron mine, Sweden
+Kallak Iron Ore Deposit, Sweden

-The Kallak Iron resource is located in northern Sweden.
+The Kallak resource is located in northern Sweden.
 The prospect has been explored for the past five years and represents an ideal target for the passive seismic technique.
 The site provides a straightforward test of the method, principally the multi-array technique; further drilling is planned in coming years and these drill holes will provide the sites for deployment of vertical seismic arrays.